What To Do When You Should Love Your Job (Or Your Life)…But You Don’t.

 - Write down what circumstances, environments and situations would make you feel the feelings you wrote down in Step Three.
 What would make you happy?
 For example: I would be happy bringing my own teabags from home.
 I would be happy to work more one-on-one with the client.
 I would be happy sharing my progress with Ms. XYZ on my own schedule.

 After you have identified what would make you feel happy, now you can create an action plan.
 Perhaps you need a change of department, or a shift in your responsibilities.
 Perhaps what’s needed is a bigger change.
 Maybe you work for a huge international company, when what you would be happier with an agile, innovative startup.
 Maybe you work for yourself when you would be happier in a collaborative agency.
 Let’s dream wide and big.
 After all, we are talking about your happiness, and that’s important.
 Which leads me to step five.

 Step Five: What Shifts Do I Need To Make?

 - Write down three shifts you could make to change your “should be happy” into a “definitely be happy.”
 Use your creativity and your intuition to guide you.
 Then make a plan to take action.

 Good job!
 Now how about a worksheet and a bonus exercise to go along with your big helping of “get your life?”

-Click here to get a worksheet for these five steps, plus one BONUS exercise to expand your vision and help you revamp your resume.
+Leave your email below to receive a free worksheet, plus one BONUS exercise to expand your vision and help you revamp your resume.